jerekapyaho/eumemberdata/README.md

 ```
 SELECT country_code FROM membership WHERE exit_date = '';
 ```

+Note that the result set should not contain `GB`, because Great Britain has exited the European Union.

 Get the English language names of all the current member countries in English: